diegozanon/get-github-code/README.md

 # download-github-code
-Download a GitHub project source code (only the code, without the .git data).
+Downloads a GitHub project source code, but only the code without the .git data.

 ## Install